ja1umi/MIDI_Hellschreiber/README.md

 ### What is this sketch?
 What is it used for?

-This sketch generates the following three types of multi-tone Hellschreiber (MT-Hell) signals with the help of an external MIDI-capable sound module: Chirped Hell, concurrent MT-Hell, and sequential MT-Hell.
+This sketch generates the following three types of multi-tone Hellschreiber (MT-Hell) signals with the help of an external MIDI-capable sound module: `Chirped Hell`, `Concurrent MT-Hell`, and `Sequential MT-Hell`.
 It can be used for beacons, propagation tests, experimentation, and more.

-The Hellschreiber is not a brand new, cutting-edge digital mode.
-In fact, It is a facsimile-like system that was invented by German engineer Rudolf Hell in the late 1920s.
+The Hellschreiber is **not** a brand new, cutting-edge digital mode.
+Though it is still used by amateur radio operators for communication today, it was actually invented in the **late 1920s** by the German engineer Rudolf Hell.
 It was primarily used by press services (used for military purposes during World War II).
-Even today, amateur radio operators use it for radio communication.

 >[!TIP]
 >*Schreiben* is a German verb meaning "to write" and *hell* is a German adjective meaning "bright".
-Therefore, *Hellschreiber* has two meanings: "Hell's bright (clear) writer" and "writer developed by Hell," in my opinion.
+Therefore, *Hellschreiber* has two meanings: "bright (clear) writer" and "Hell-stype writer" in my opinion.

 After many years, a number of variants have emerged.
 One of these is the multi-tone Hellschreiber.
 It is radio amateurs who developed many of these variants in the 1990s.
 Unfortunately, these variants, as well as other modern digital modes, require a lot of resources; they need a fast CPU and plenty of memory for signal processing but most of recent PCs can handle it with ease.
-Even a single-board computer like the `Raspberry Pi Zero` is far more powerful than you might imagine.
+For example, even a single board computer, such as the `Raspberry Pi Zero` is far more powerful than you might imagine.
 It can perform a Fast Fourier Transform (FFT) on the fly.

 MT-Hell converts images into sounds (tones) suitable for transmission.
 Each row of pixels in a character corresponds to a different frequency.
 Upon reception, these transmitted characters can be read using a FFT display, also known as a waterfall plot, which converts the signal back into a form that can be read by humans.